Kings Row: Plot

-While Parris is in Vienna, Drake's trust fund is stolen by a dishonest bank official.
-Drake is forced to work locally for the railroad, and his legs are injured in an accident when tiles fall on him.
-Dr. Gordon amputates both of his legs.
-Drake, who had been courting Randy before the accident, now marries her but is now embittered by the loss of his legs and refuses to leave his bed.
-Parris exchanges letters with Randy and he tells her how she might best support Drake emotionally.
-They decide to start a business with Parris' financial help, building houses for working families.
-Parris returns from Vienna to Kings Row to support Drake.
-But, when Parris suggests they move into one of the homes they've built, away from the railroad tracks and sounds of the trains that plague Drake, he becomes hysterical and makes Randy swear to never make him leave the room.
+While Parris is in Vienna, Drake begins to court Randy.
+Drake's trust fund is stolen by a dishonest bank president and he is forced into a menial position with the railroad.
+His legs are injured in an accident and amputated by Dr. Gordon.

+Drake and Randy marry but he is embittered by the loss of his legs and refuses to leave his bed.

+Parris exchanges letters with Randy and tells her how she might best support Drake emotionally.

+Parris allows them to move into the Towers' estate.
+They decide to borrow money and start a business building houses for working families.
+Parris returns from Vienna to Kings Row to see Drake.

+But when Parris suggests they build a home in their own development away from the railroad tracks and the sounds of the trains that plague Drake, Drake becomes hysterical and makes Randy swear to never make him leave the room.

-Parris decides to remain there at Kings Row when he learns that Dr. Gordon has died, leaving the town with no doctor.
-Louise reveals that her father amputated Drake's legs unnecessarily, because he hated Drake and thought it was his duty to punish wickedness.
+When Parris learns that Dr. Gordon has died, leaving the town with no doctor, he decides to stay in Kings Row.
+Louise reveals that her father amputated Drake's legs because he hated Drake and thought it was his duty to "punish wickedness" which would prevent him from ever marrying his daughter.
 Parris at first wishes to withhold the truth from Drake, fearing it will destroy his fragile recovery.
-He considers confining Louise to a mental institution, even though she is not insane, to prevent the truth from being revealed to Drake and other victims of her father.
+He considers confining Louise to a mental institution (even though she's not insane) to prevent her and the community learning the truth.

-When out walking, he sees a woman named Elise sitting where Cassie used to sit, dressed similarly.
-She has moved into his childhood home, and he becomes close to her and her father.
-Parris discusses the problem regarding Louise with Elise.
-She persuades him to treat Drake like any other patient, rather than his best friend.
-Parris tells Drake what happened.
-Drake reacts with laughter and defiance, wondering if Dr. Gordon thought he lived in his legs.
-He summons a renewed will to live instead of the deep clinical depression Parris had feared.
-Parris is now free to marry Elise, having helped his old friend return to a productive life.
+When out walking, he sees what appears to be an apparition of Cassie by the pond the two of them used to go to.
+It is Elise who has moved into his childhood home with her father.
+Parris grows close to them both and discusses the problem regarding Louise with Elise.
+She persuades him to treat Drake like any other patient rather than his best friend.
+Parris frees Louise to reveal all she knows and tells Drake what happened and why.
+Drake reacts with laughter and defiance, summoning a renewed will to live.
+Clear of conscience and reinvigorated as a fledgling psychiatrist, Parris rushes to his former home and into Elise's arms.